redfin/react-server/README.md

 # Just getting started with `react-server`?

-The easiest way to get up and running is with [`react-server-cli`](packages/react-server-cli), which will take care of the _server_ part and let you get up and running right away.
+The easiest way to start is with [`react-server-cli`](packages/react-server-cli), which will take care of the _server_ part and let you get up and running right away.